d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 and it will properly initialize each module's parameters.
 :end_tab:

-When our `MySequential`'s forward propagation function is invoked, each added module is executed in the order in which they were added.
+When our `MySequential`'s forward propagation method is invoked, each added module is executed in the order in which they were added.
 We can now reimplement an MLP